Communities Without Boundaries International

-Communities Without Boundaries International (CWBI) is a non-governmental organization based in Zambia that works on peace-building and sustainable development projects.
-It was founded in 1999 and draws inspiration from the nonviolence principles promoted by Martin Luther King Jr. and Mohandas K. Gandhi.
-The organization's goal is educating at-risk children in Zambia.
+Communities Without Boundaries International (CWBI) is a non-governmental organization based in Zambia that does work on peace-building and sustainable development projects.
+It was founded in 1999 and has inspiration from the nonviolence principles promoted by Martin Luther King Jr. and Mohandas K. Gandhi.

-Its Youth Without Borders (YWB) initiative is a program for people aged 18 to 35 that allows them to travel and experience different cultures, lifestyles, opportunities, and challenges faced by people around the world.

 In 2013, CWBI joined an alliance of organizations advocating for issues such as labor, civil rights, human rights, education, media, and housing.
 This coalition organized the 50th anniversary commemoration of the 1963 March on Washington.